sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/member_business_policies.md

 	1. Pass any required tests on the DIBE Consortium Test Network as specified by the Technical Governance Board and documented in the DIBE Consortium Code Repository.
 2. After a Member has qualified to have an active Validator Node, the Member MUST designate the DIBE Consortium Ledger network(s) (e.g., DIBE Consortium Main Network, DIBE Consortium Staging Network, DIBE Consortium Builder Network, DIBE Consortium Permissioned Test Network, etc.) in which their Node may be activated.

-	1. The Member MUST make this designation following the procedures specified by the DIBE Consortium Technical Governance Board.
+	1. The Member MUST make this designation following the procedures specified by the Technical Governance Board.
 	1. The Member MUST designate activation in at least one DIBE Consortium Ledger network.
 	1. The Member MAY designate activation in more than one DIBE Consortium Ledger network.
 	1. If the Member designates its Node to be activated ONLY on the Permissioned Test Network, the Member MUST receive approval from the DIBE Consortium Board of Trustees.
 Such approval MAY have a time limit or other requirements as determined by the DIBE Consortium Board of Trustees.